 One for the special occasions, to perk up your Champagne, or make that cheap Prosecco taste good.
 It’s got a hell of a kick (that’ll be the added gin) so maybe don’t refill Nan’s glass too often come Christmas morning.

 Method: Shake ingredients with ice and strain into a Collins glass half full of cracked ice.
 Top up with Champagne.
 This can also be served in a Champagne flute so you can be proper fancy... like the French.
 Ooh la la.

-Method: stir over ice and strain into a chilled Martini glass.
+Method: Stir over ice and strain into a chilled Martini glass.
 Pop in a cherry.
 BOOM.